Sport Psychology BSc (Hons) (with Foundation Year)

 Year One

-The sport sociology and history element will focus on the codification and history of sport, and the development of sport in the community.
-This will include work on differing ideologies of sport, as well as the impact of sport on local and national identity.
+You will also study the codification and history of sport, the development of sport in the community, and differing ideologies of sport, as well as the impact of sport on local and national identity.
+Key psychological theories about motivation, confidence, and personality are assessed in relation to their impact on participation and performance in sport.

 Year Two